zeek/package-manager/doc/quickstart.rst

 specific package versions which may either be git release tags or branch names.
 The way that :program:`bro-pkg` receives updates for a package depends on whether the package is first installed to track stable releases or a specific git branch.
-See the :ref:`package versioning
-<package-versioning>` documentation to learn how bro-pkg treats each
+See the :ref:`package upgrade process <package-upgrade-process>` documentation to learn how :program:`bro-pkg` treats each situation.
-situation.

 .. note::
   The package manager currently lacks automatic dependency/version analysis,